yewin-mm/spring-boot-docker-sample/README.md

   * You can check your created docker images with below command.
   * ```sh
     docker images
+    ```
   * Here, you can see Repository (image name), Tag (version), Image Id, Created date, etc.

 * Run docker images as container
   * Type
     ```sh
     docker run -d -p 8080:8080 spring-boot-docker-demo
+    ```
   * In there, -d is detached mode and if we put -d in docker, application logs will be hidden and run in background.
+  * If your application can't call well, can't start you can remove `-d` option to see the running logs.
+  * If your application was running well, you can shut down application by clicking `ctrl+c` and can start the application by adding `-d` option again.
+  * You can check your container is running or not by typing `docker ps`.
   * -p is port which we need to add and bind with tcp port.
   * in -p 8080:8080,
     * the last 8080 is the port which run inside docker, and it's need to same with the port which we added in application.properties file.